laurianerzb/Seam_Carving/README.md

 # Content-aware image resizing

 Seam Carving, also known as Content Aware Image-Resizing, Image Retargeting, is a technique to resize the images.
 The technique basically resizes images based on the content of the image i.e. it preserves the content in order of its importance.In Seam-carving the image is reduced in size by one pixel of height (or width) at a time.
 A vertical seam in an image is a path of pixels connected from the top to the bottom with one pixel in each row.
-An horizintal seam in an image is a path of pixels connected from the left to the right with one pixel in each column.
+An horizontal seam in an image is a path of pixels connected from the left to the right with one pixel in each column.

 The goal of this project is to implement seam carving of images and extends to object removal.
 We implemented this project based on the method described in the paper by Avidan and Shamir.